 Consumer to Business ecommerce is when consumers sell products or services to businesses.
-For example, consumers will target businesses who crowdsource logos, web, or graphic design material.
+For example, consumers will target businesses that crowdsource logos, web, or graphic design material.

 Consumer to Consumer (C2C)

-Companies like eBay or Amazon are excellent examples of platforms for consumers to sells products or services to one another online.
+Companies like eBay or Amazon are excellent examples of platforms for consumers to sell products or services to one another online.